AdobeDocs/commerce-knowledge-base.en/help/support-tools/patches-available-in-qpt-tool/v1-1-26/acsd-48417-sql-error-after-creating-a-schedule-change.md

     * Modify Product name to: "Joust Duffle Bag 2"
     * Save the product.

-1. Go to CLI and execute cron:
+1. Go to CLI and execute cron.
+Wait till the schedule is applied.

     ```
     bin/magento cron:run && bin/magento cron:run